itsobi/spotify-app/README.md

 - To refer to these variables anywhere in the project: `process.env.REACT_APP_CLIENT_ID`, `process.env.REACT_APP_CLIENT_SECRET`

-- Next, in the terminal, `npm install axios` to install the axios library, allowing you to make request to Spotify API.
+- Next, in the terminal, run `npm install` to install all libraries, allowing you to make request to Spotify API.

-- Then, at the top of the component you wish to make the API request:

-`import axios from "axios"` and `import { useState, useEffect } from "react"`

 ### `npm start`